 We employ a rigorous and disciplined approach in determining strategic asset allocations which defines the nature of assets and how much we invest in.
 We monitor market positions carefully and frequently, and update our allocations when appropriate.
-In addition, we may complement our investment strategies with the use of derivatives and other financial agreements to manage liquidity, achieve an effective and efficient risk management or pre-invest partially or fully expected future premiums to reduce the uncertainty of future investment earnings.
+In addition, we may complement our investment strategies with the use of derivatives and other financial agreements to manage liquidity, achieve an efficient portfolio management and effective risk management or pre-invest partially or fully expected future premiums to reduce the uncertainty of future investment earnings.

 Investment strategies may vary across plans depending on their features, as well as their levels of guarantees and required stability of returns.
-Furthermore, for specific plans, a dynamic approach is taken to manage investments within some wider asset allocation ranges.
-Generally, plans with higher guarantees would have a larger portion of investments invested in more stable assets, such as bonds, and plans with lower guarantees may generally include a slightly higher allocation to other assets such as equities.
+For Wealth Ultra, the strategic asset allocation will be determined dynamically over a wider range, and with reference to factors including but not limited to the prevailing market condition and surplus of the fund.
+Generally, plans with higher guarantees would have a larger portion of investments invested in more stable assets, such as bonds, and plans with lower guarantees may generally include a relatively higher allocation to other assets such as equities.